Felipecardosovargas/ControleCursos/README.md

 ## Future Improvements and Roadmap

-- **Implement user cardinality and roles** for better user management and permissions, reorganizing domain models accordingly
+- **Implement user cardinality and roles** for better user management and permissions
-- **Migrate backend to Spring Boot** to leverage modern dependency injection, security, REST APIs, and better modularization
+- **Migrate backend to Spring Boot** for modern dependency injection, REST APIs, and better modularization
-- **Develop and release an SDK** for API consumption, compatible with multiple programming languages and frameworks, potentially containerized with Docker for ease of deployment
+- **Develop and release an SDK** for API consumption (multi-language support), potentially Dockerized
 - **Build a modern frontend** using:
-  - **Angular + Sparta UI** for a consistent and accessible UI component library, or
+  - **Angular + Sparta UI**, or
-  - **React + Tailwind CSS + shadcn/ui** for a flexible, highly customizable interface with modern styling and components
+  - **React + Tailwind CSS + shadcn/ui**
 - Implement OAuth2 and JWT-based authentication and authorization
-- Add API documentation with Swagger / OpenAPI for seamless integration
+- Add API documentation with Swagger / OpenAPI
-- Introduce automated testing, CI/CD pipelines, and container orchestration for production readiness
+- Introduce automated testing, CI/CD pipelines, and Docker-based deployments

 ## Getting Started